 The validity of the ADSs and certain other legal matters with respect to U.S. federal and New York State law in connection with this offering will be passed upon for us by Kirkland & Ellis International LLP.
-Certain legal matters in connection with this offering will be passed upon for the underwriters by Paul Hastings, LLP with respect to U.S. federal and New York law.
+Certain legal matters in connection with this offering will be passed upon for the underwriters by Paul Hastings LLP with respect to U.S. federal and New York law.
 The validity of the ordinary shares represented by the ADSs offered in this offering and other certain legal matters as to Cayman Islands law will be passed upon for us by Conyers Dill & Pearman.
 Legal matters as to Singapore law will be passed upon for us and for the underwriters by Drew & Napier LLC.
 Legal matters as to Vietnam law will be passed upon for us and for the underwriters by Bizlink Lawyers.
 Legal matters as to Malaysia law will be passed upon for us and for the underwriters by Lee Hishammuddin Allen & Gledhill.
-Kirkland & Ellis International LLP may rely upon Conyers Dill & Pearman with respect to matters governed by Cayman Islands law, Drew & Napier LLC with respect to matters governed by Singapore law, Bizlink Lawyers with respect to matters governed by Malaysia law.
-Paul Hastings, LLP may rely upon Drew & Napier LLC with respect to matters governed by Vietnam law, and Lee Hishammuddin Allen & Gledhill with respect to matters governed by Vietnam law, and Lee Hishammuddin Allen & Gledhill with respect to matters governed by Malaysia law.
+Kirkland & Ellis International LLP may rely upon Conyers Dill & Pearman with respect to matters governed by Cayman Islands law, Drew & Napier LLC with respect to matters governed by Singapore law, Bizlink Lawyers with respect to matters governed by Vietnam law and Lee Hishammuddin Allen & Gledhill with respect to matters governed by Singapore law, Bizlink Lawyers with respect to matters governed by Singapore law, Bizlink Law, and Lee Hishammuddin Allen & Gledhill with respect to matters governed by Singapore law, Bizlink Lawyers with respect to matters governed by Vietnam law, and Lee Hishammuddin Allen & Gledhill with respect to matters governed by Malaysia law.